emilynordmann/AllOfUs-intro-to-r/docs/01-installing-r.md

 <p class="caption">(\#fig:settings-general)RStudio General and Appearance settings</p>
 </div>

 You may also want to change the settings in the Code tab.
-For example, Lisa DeBruine prefers two spaces instead of tabs for their code and likes to be able to see the <a class='glossary' target='_blank' title='Spaces, tabs and line breaks' href='https://psyteachr.github.io/glossary/w#whitespace'>whitespace</a> characters.
+For example, some people prefer two spaces instead of tabs for their code, or like to be able to see the <a class='glossary' target='_blank' title='Spaces, tabs and line breaks' href='https://psyteachr.github.io/glossary/w#whitespace'>whitespace</a> characters.
 But these are all a matter of personal preference.

 <div class="figure" style="text-align: center">
 <img src="images/appx/rstudio_settings_code.png" alt="RStudio Code settings" width="100%" />